yktoo/yktoo.com/content/blog/posts/0560/index.en.md

     - progressive metal
     - math rock
 image: "https://res.cloudinary.com/yktoo/image/upload/blog/ulkscyet6aiopzcfm1rw.jpg"
-series: Musicellaneous
+series: music
 ---

 Friday is always imminent!
-For this eighth edition of {{< a "/series/musicellaneous" "Musicellaneous" >}} I had to dig a wee bit deeper this time.
+For this eighth edition of {{< a "/series/music" "Musicellaneous" >}} I had to dig a wee bit deeper this time.
 So I've dug out one of the most mysterious characters of the instrumental prog who is hiding behind the {{< a "https://grumusic.bandcamp.com/" "Gru" >}} monicker.

 And I do hope it isn't related to {{< wiki "GRU" >}} whatsoever.